sphyvvi/writeups/corctf2022/msfrog-generator.md

 ## Flag
 corctf{sh0uld_h4ve_r3nder3d_cl13nt_s1de_:msfrog:}
 ## Thoughts
-This was kind of an interesting chall, but I think it was too guessy
+This was kind of an interesting chall, but I think it was guessy.
+Note: I had messed up my network tab during the challenge by putting something in the filter accidentally so no requests showed up for me, so I had to use breakpoints.
+Noticed that only after the ctf ended..